theminery-hr4/react-native-menu/README.md

 Props:

 - `onSelect` -- This function is called with the value the `MenuOption` that has been selected by the user
+- `onOpen` -- This function is called whenever the Menu is displayed

 ### MenuTrigger